GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 Typically, an Apigee proxy will perform "security mediation" - it accepts one kind of credential on input, and uses a different credential for requests sent to the target.
-The input credential might be an OAuth2 access token issued by Apigee, while the credential used for the target could be an ID token , if the target is a cloud function.
+The input credential might be an OAuth2 access token issued by Apigee, while the credential used for the target could be an ID token, if the target is a cloud function.

 In this particular sample, the Apigee proxy did not require any credential on the inbound request.
-But you could easily modify it so that it requires an API key or OAuth2 token.
+But that is only because this is a simplified sample.
+You could easily modify this sample so that the proxy requires an API key or OAuth2 token.

 ## Extra Credit